zilishen/documentation/content/nginx-one/how-to/data-plane-keys.md

 Data plane keys are required for registering NGINX instances with NGINX One.
 These keys serve as secure tokens, ensuring that only authorized NGINX instances can connect to and communicate with  NGINX One.
 You have the flexibility to create a single key for multiple instances, or to create a unique key for each instance.

-### Key generation and management

-When a data plane key is generated, its value is displayed only once at the time of creation.
-If this key is lost, there's no way to retrieve it.
-It's important to securely store the key and limit access to those managing instances connected to NGINX One.
+{{<call-out "tip" "Data plane key guidelines">}}
+Data plane keys are displayed only once and cannot be retrieved later.
+Be sure to copy and store this key securely.

 Data plane keys expire after one year.
 You can change this expiration date later by editing the key.

-If you revoke a data plane key, NGINX One will disconnect any instances that registered with that key.
+Revoking a data plane key disconnects all instances that were registered with that key.

-## How to create a data plane key

-### Log in to NGINX One

-{{< include "nginx-one/xc-console/login.md" >}}
+{{</call-out>}}

-### Create a new data plane key
+## Create a new data plane key

 To create a new key for connecting your NGINX instances to NGINX One, follow these steps: